-If you invest in our Class A common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share of our Class A common stock after this offering.
+If you invest in our Class A common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share of our Class A common stock and the pro forma as adjusted net tangible book value per share of our Class A common stock after this offering.
 Dilution results from the fact that the per share public offering price of the Class A common stock is substantially in excess of the book value per share of our Class A common stock after this offering.
 Our pro forma net tangible book value as of March 31, 2020 was \$(315.8) million, or \$(2.62) per share of our Class A common stock, after giving effect to (i) the termination of our status as an S Corporation in connection with and prior to the closing of this offering (which was effective on July 28, 2020), (ii) the reclassification of our existing voting and non-voting common stock on July 28, 2020, pursuant to which each share of our common stock outstanding immediately prior to the reclassification became one share of Class B common stock, except for 172,500 shares of our non-voting stock that were held by individuals other than members of our founder's family, which were reclassified as Class A common stock and (iii) the payment of a dividend in the amount of \$123.0 million to our existing stockholders (which was completed on May 29, 2020).
 Net tangible book value per share is determined as stockholders' deficit reduced by goodwill (which was \$20.2 million as of March 31, 2020), and not adjusted for deferred commissions, divided by the total number of shares of our common stock outstanding.

-After giving effect to (a) the sale of 21,150,000 shares of Class A common stock that we are offering, (b) the issuance of (i) 562,199 shares of Class A common stock in connection with the amendment and exercise of certain fully vested SARs and (ii) 692,120 shares of Class A common stock and restricted stock in connection with awards under the 2020 Plan and (c) the application of the proceeds from this offering as described in "Use of Proceeds," after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if each had occurred on March 31, 2020, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$51.7 million, or \$0.36 per share of common stock.
-This amount represents an immediate increase in net tangible book value of \$2.98 per share of common stock to our existing stockholders before this offering and an immediate and substantial dilution in net tangible book value of \$18.64 per share of common stock to new investors purchasing shares of common stock in this offering.
+After giving effect to (a) the sale of 21,150,000 shares of Class A common stock that we are offering at an assumed initial public offering price of \$15.00 per share, which is the midpoint of the price range listed on the cover page of this prospectus, (b) the issuance of (i) 552,792 shares of Class A common stock in connection with the amendment and exercise of certain fully vested SARs and (ii) 879,198 shares of Class A common stock and restricted stock in connection with awards under the 2020 Plan and (c) the application of the proceeds from this offering as described in "Use of Proceeds," after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, as if each had occurred on March 31, 2020, our pro forma as adjusted net tangible book value as of March 31, 2020 would have been \$(27.4) million, or \$(0.19) per share of common stock.
+This amount represents an immediate increase in net tangible book value of \$2.43 per share of common stock to our existing stockholders before this offering and an immediate and substantial dilution in net tangible book value of \$15.19 per share of common stock to new investors purchasing shares of common stock in this offering.
 We determine dilution by subtracting the pro forma as adjusted net tangible book value per share of common stock after this offering from the amount of cash that a new investor paid for a share of common stock in this offering.
 The following table illustrates this dilution, assuming the underwriters do not exercise their option to purchase additional shares of common stock: